Wermund Bendtsen: Recognition

-Though Odense art gallery was hiring Bendtsen as early as 1953 for documentation of their artworks, in the 1950s regard in Denmark for photography as an independent art form was ambivalent.
+Although Denmark in the 1950s largely lacked regard for photography as an independent art form, the Odense art gallery was hiring Bendtsen as early as 1953 for documentation of their artworks.
 Edward Steichen's exhibition "The Family of Man" (the Danish title translates as 'We People') challenged this attitude when it was installed at the Charlottenborg in Copenhagen in 1957.
-There, on its world tour from the Museum of Modern Art in New York, it had 60,000 visitors in just a few months, and the exhibition became an influential success.
+There, on its world tour from the Museum of Modern Art in New York, it had 60,000 visitors within the first few months, and the exhibition became an influential success.
 It included several Swedish photographers: Caroline Hebbe and her husband Hans Hammarskiöld, Lennart Nilsson, Hans Malmberg, Karl W. Gullers, Pål Nils Nilsson and Karl Sandels, but only one from Denmark; Wermund Bendtsen, while none were included from the other Nordic countries.
 Bendtsen's low-angle shot that Steichen selected shows a shirtless construction worker mopping his brow, and the same image, more tightly cropped, appears on the 1979 vinyl LP cover for Vi Længes Sikkert Mod Noget Andet ('We are longing for something else') by Bertolt Brecht, Lars Forsell, Harald Herdal, Rudolf Nilsen.

-Bendtsen was conducting popular photo-tours of Funen Village in the mid-50s, and in 1957, as an indication of his standing, was able to successfully release a book that promoted art photography, entitled, in English translation, 'Photo Inspiration and Image Composition', to which he added several picture books published after 1960 on Scandinavian landscape and travel and on museum collections.
-He undertook research on the lineage of Hans Christian Andersen for Danmarks Grafiske Museum.
+Bendtsen was conducting popular photo-tours of Funen Village in the mid-50s, and in 1957, as an indication of his standing, was able to successfully release a book that promoted art photography, entitled, in English translation, Photo Inspiration and Image Composition, to which he added several picture books published after 1960 on Scandinavian landscape and travel and on museum collections.
+He undertook research on the lineage of Hans Christian Andersen for Denmark's Grafiske Museum.